 How to find an apartment without a SCHUFA

-Expats often face needing a SCHUFA to show their potential landlord but not having one yet, because they are not registered yet – a typical chicken & egg situation.
+Expats often need a SCHUFA certificate to show their potential landlord but do not have one yet because they are not registered yet – a typical chicken & egg situation.
 There are three ways to solve this challenge:

 Conclusion